Please feel free to comment on my review.

 It was quite a surprise when Professor Cott turned out to be a Slitheen herself, although she’s rejected her family criminal ways.
 It’s nice when Cott helped Nyssa and Tegan to defeat the Slitheen.

 Now, I know Nyssa claims she hasn’t met Slitheen before and I know this is before the Doctor meets them in the new series era.
-But personally, I’d like to think Nyssa and the Fifth Doctor did face them.
+But personally, I’d like to think Nyssa and the Fifth Doctor have faced them.

 I’m going to rebel continuity someday and have the Fifth Doctor, Nyssa and Billy face Slitheen in a story.
 If Big Finish can do it with Leela meeting Sontarans, why can’t I with Nyssa and the Slitheen? 🙂